 Department of State Mentor-Protège Program Application

-OMB Number 1405-0161 DS-4053
+OMB Control Number 1405-0161 DS-4053

 A. JUSTIFICATION

 The U.S. Department of State Office of Small and Disadvantaged Business Utilization continues its mentor-protégé program that encourages agreements between large (and small) business prime contractor mentors and eligible small business protégés.
 Data must be collected and evaluated from both the mentor and the protégé firm to continue the program.